Writing a Korean American Story for Kids

-"I knew a younger version of myself would have appreciated it... all children deserve to see themselves represented in the literature they read."
+"All children deserve to see themselves represented in the literature they read."

 As a kid, I was a voracious reader.
 Fantasy, realistic fiction, thrillers, mysteries, I read them all.
 Each week, I would beg my parents to take me to the local library, and each time I would leave with a stack of books almost as tall as me.
 Despite this, it wasn’t until college that I found books with Korean protagonists.
 I had moved into a wider pool of novels, adding translations and adult literature to the mix.
 When I was younger, I just didn’t see that many middle-grade or young adult books with Korean leads.